gsabarinath02/ICTS-Amrita-Proctoring_System/docs/self-hosting.md

 $ chmod +x sfuUpdate.sh
 ```

-Follow the commits of the MiroTalk SFU project [here](https://github.com/miroslavpejic85/mirotalksfu/commits/main)
+Follow the commits of the AmritaShare SFU project [here](https://github.com/miroslavpejic85/AmritaShare/commits/main)

-To update your instance of MiroTalk SFU at latest commit, execute:
+To update your instance of AmritaShare SFU at latest commit, execute:

 ```bash
 ./sfuUpdate.sh